samirRay2020/Github-Issues-Scraper/README.md

    - Construct the **issues page link**
    - Visit the page
    - Extract open issues (using `extractIssues.js`)
-5. Save the data in a folder structure like:
+5. Save the data in a folder structure